 (c) The regulations may provide that a board of adjustment may determine and vary their application in harmony with their general purpose and intent and in accordance with general or specific rules therein contained, provided no change in permitted uses may be authorized by variance.

 (c1) The regulations may also provide that the board of adjustment, the planning board, or the board of commissioners may issue special use permits or conditional use permits in the classes of cases or situations and in accordance with the principles, conditions, safeguards, and procedures specified therein and may impose reasonable and appropriate conditions and safeguards upon these permits.
+Conditions and safeguards imposed under this subsection shall not include requirements for which the county does not have authority under statute to regulate nor requirements for which the courts have held to be unenforceable if imposed directly by the county.
 Where appropriate, the conditions may include requirements that street and utility rights-of-way be dedicated to the public and that recreational space be provided.
 When deciding special use permits or conditional use permits, the board of county commissioners or planning board shall follow quasi-judicial procedures.
 Notice of hearings on special or conditional use permit applications shall be as provided in G.S.
 160A-388(a2).
 No vote greater than a majority vote shall be required for the board of county commissioners or planning board to issue such permits.
 For the purposes of this section, vacant positions on the board and members who are disqualified from voting on a quasi-judicial matter shall not be considered "members of the board" for calculation of the requisite majority.
 Every such decision of the board of county commissioners or planning board shall be subject to review of the superior court in the nature of certiorari consistent with G.S.
 160A-388.